 The 3 Biggest Challenges to Practicing Law While Running a Law Firm

-Practicing law, while simultaneously running a successful law firm is not easy – in fact, it can be quite stressful, particularly in today’s current environment.
-As COVID-19 forces businesses to conserve capital, funding litigation expenses can seem especially difficult at this time.
-This is particularly true for lawyers who have contingency fee practices and need capital to fund case work and operations.
+Practicing law, while simultaneously running a successful law firm is not easy – in fact, it can be quite stressful, particularly in today’s competitive landscape.

-Lawyers traditionally struggle with balancing their client work and the pressure of building a financially sound law firm.
-It is increasingly important for lawyers to understand how the right financing techniques can help alleviate some of their pain points.
-Many lawyers depend on self-financing or turn to traditional banks to pay for case expenses, however, both options come with risks and often do not address the most salient challenges they experience.
+Lawyers traditionally struggle with balancing their client work and the pressure of building a financially sound business.
+It is increasingly important for lawyers to understand how the right financing solutions can help alleviate the pains of scaling a business.
+Many law firm owners rely on self-financing or turn to traditional banks for case expenses.
+However, both options have many business risks and often don’t address their most salient challenges.